 But with Kirk, he finds Shahna easy to get on with as she shows compassion for him.
 Shahna is described as ‘the green-haired female warrior who gets the hots for Captain Kirk’ during the episode.

-Kirk tries to win her way with Shahna in order for him, Uhura and Chekov to escape Triskelion.
-There are some romantic moments between Kirk and Shahna, and yes they include kisses between them.
+Kirk tries to win his way with Shahna in order for him, Uhura and Chekov to escape Triskelion.
+There are some romantic moments between Kirk and Shahna, and yes they include kisses between them!